simoncrowe/python-query-filter/README.md

   'VersionNumber': 1}]
 ```

-The eqivelant generator expression for a simple query likes this
+The equivalent generator expression for a simple query likes this
-is (in my admittedly biased oppinion) a little less readible.
+is (in my admittedly biased opinion) a little less readable.

 ```python
 >>> results = (